abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBE-PDv0.3/README.md

 ## Kr

-  * Kr.in: needs GW version
+  * Kr.in: Default version, needs GW version

 ## Rb
-    Rb-sp.in: use two d-projectors for unbound d use dvloc0 2.5 to improve scattering properties at high energy Can be used for GW.
+    Rb-sp.in: Default version with two d-projectors for unbound d uses dvloc0 2.5 to improve scattering properties at high energy Can be used for GW.

 ## Sr

-  * Sr-sp.in: uses two d-projectors for d (4d is bound in GGA-PBE) Require GW version.
+  * Sr-sp.in: Default version with two d-projectors for d (4d is bound in GGA-PBE) Requires GW version.

 ## Y

-  * Y-sp.in: 4s-4p semicore in valence.
+  * Y-sp.in: Default version with 4s-4p semicore in valence.
 Requires GW version?

 ## Zr

-  * Zr-sp.in: 4s-4p semicore in valence.
+  * Zr-sp.in: Default version with 4s-4p semicore in valence.
 Can be used for GW.

 ## Nb

-  * Nb-sp.in: 4s-4p semicore in valence.
+  * Nb-sp.in: Default version with 4s-4p semicore in valence.
 Can be used for GW

 ## Mo

-  * Mo-sp.in: 4s-4p semicore in valence.
+  * Mo-sp.in: Default version with 4s-4p semicore in valence.
 Can be used for GW

 ## Tc

-  * Tc-sp.in: 4s-4p semicore in valence.
+  * Tc-sp.in: Default version with 4s-4p semicore in valence.
 Can be used for GW

 ## Ru

-  * Ru-sp.in: 4s-4p semicore in valence.
+  * Ru-sp.in: Default version with 4s-4p semicore in valence.
 Can be used for GW

 ## Rh

-  * Rh-sp.in: 4s-4p semicore in valence.
+  * Rh-sp.in: Default version with 4s-4p semicore in valence.

 ## Pd

-  * Pd-sp.in: 4s-4p semicore in valence.
+  * Pd-sp.in: Default version with 4s-4p semicore in valence.
-    Require GW version
+    Requires GW version
     Previous attempt to generate Pd without semicore lead to ghost state at +1 eV

 ## Ag

-  * Ag-sp.in.
+  * Ag-sp.in: Default version.
     It seems difficult to get good logders without sp semicore

 ## Cd

-  * Cd.in: (4d, 5s) in valence.
+  * Cd.in: Default version with (4d, 5s) in valence.
 Has ghost at +73 Ha

   * Cd-sp.in.
 (4s, 4p, 4d, 5s) in valence
     Recommended for GS.
 Can be used for GW.